akash-network/docs/guides/node/cosmovisor.md

 ## Install Cosmovisor

 [Cosmovisor](https://github.com/cosmos/cosmos-sdk/tree/master/cosmovisor) is a process manager for running application binaries.
-Using Cosmovisor is not required but recommended for node operators that would like to automate the upgrade process.
+Using Cosmovisor is not required but recommended for node operators who would like to automate the upgrade process.

 To install `cosmovisor`, run the following command: